 Now that you have fixed (or plan to fix) your Pinterest mistakes, how can you know if it is working?
 If you get a viral pin on Pinterest, you will know it worked.
 However, even if a pin doesn’t go viral, you can still see success in other ways through analytics.

 To take it one step further, click on any of the pages there.
 This brings up all of your pins that have brought in traffic in that time period.
-You can use those links to see which pins are working best.
-Is it from one of your boards?
-Did the clicks come from a pin on a group board?
-Are the clicks from other people sharing your pins?
-Use this to see what is and isn’t working with your pins.
+You can use those links to see which pins are working best (you have to copy and paste them).

 MAKE TODAY THE DAY YOU GO VIRAL ON PINTEREST